Coarse and fine geometry of the Thurston metric

-An example of the Thurston unit sphere and its dual are shown in Figure \ref{fig:normballs}.
-We will show that in general, the shape of the unit sphere determines $X$ up to the action of the mapping class group.
+\begin{proof} Let $\lambda_n \in \CL$ be a sequence that converges in the Hausdorff topology.
+In \cite[pp.20--21]{bonahon:variations}, Bonahon shows that the associated shearing embeddings $s_{\lambda_n} : \T(S) \to \RR^N$ converge in the $C^k$ topology\footnote{More precisely, Bonahon shows locally uniform convergence of a sequence of holomorphic embeddings that complexify the shearing coordinates.
+Locally uniform convergence of holomorphic maps implies local $C^k$ convergence.} to $s_\lambda$ on any compact subset of $\T(S)$.
+Since stretch paths are rays from the origin in the shearing coordinates, this shows that the tangent vectors $v_X(\lambda_n)$ to such stretch paths converge to $v_X(\lambda)$. \end{proof}

-Let $\mathcal{RL}$ be the set of geodesic laminations that are completions of maximal-recurrent laminations on \torus.
-Define
+Now we specialize to the punctured torus case.
+That is, for the rest of this section we assume $S = \torus$.
+An example of the Thurston unit sphere (circle) and its dual are shown in Figure \ref{fig:normballs}.
+We will show that in this case, the shape of the unit sphere determines the hyperbolic structure $X$ up to the action of the mapping class group.